BC Mureș

 Baschet Club Mureș, commonly known as BC Mureș, was a Romanian professional basketball team based in Târgu Mureș, Romania.
 The club was a member of the Liga Națională.
-They were often referred to as "The Tigers"; their home arena was nicknamed "The Jungle" due to the loud crowd and the pressure they could create on visiting teams.
+The team was nicknamed "The Tigers", while its home arena was known as "The Jungle" for its loud atmosphere and home-court advantage.

-After reaching the playoffs four times but never advancing the first round BC Mureș went all the way to the finals in the 2012–13 LNBM season, but lost 4–2 in a seven-game series in front of CSU Asesoft Ploiesti.
+After reaching the playoffs four times without advancing past the first round, BC Mureș reached the finals of the 2012–13 LNBM season, but were defeated 4–2 in the series by CSU Asesoft Ploiesti.
 In 2013, BC Mureș debuted in Europe in the EuroChallenge and in 2018, the club was dissolved.